rackerlabs/support-how-to/content/cloud-sites/set-up-wordpress-multisite-with-cloud-sites.md

 4. Add the following to your **.htaccess** file in **/PATH/TO/YOUR/SITE/web/content**, replacing other WordPress rules.
-    <span>Keep in mind that this may differ if you use sub-directories
-    for the network instead of subdomains</span>:
+    Keep in mind that this may differ if you use sub-directories for the network instead of subdomains:

         RewriteEngine On
         RewriteBase /